marcogambarini/grignetta/README.md

 (1) recognition: it finds clipped samples following the criteria

-  (a) sample value greater than threshold value peakThreshold
+   - sample value greater than threshold value peakThreshold

-  (b) at least numThreshold adjacent samples with amplitudes closer to each other than diffThreshold
+   - at least numThreshold adjacent samples with amplitudes closer to each other than diffThreshold

 (2) restoration: clipped areas are substituted by least-square fit of parabolas (peaks) (this sounds so dumb but it's working!)